juseljuk/bobchestrate-workshop/advanced/part0-setup/README.md

 The Bob config zip *is* your workspace folder — extracting it creates `bobchestrate-advanced/` with the `.bob/` configuration already in place.
 No need to create a folder manually.

 1. Download the zip: [`advanced/part0-setup/bobchestrate-advanced.zip`](https://github.com/juseljuk/bobchestrate-workshop/raw/main/advanced/part0-setup/bobchestrate-advanced.zip)
-2. Extract it — **extract to your Desktop or a convenient location, not inside an existing folder**:
+2. Extract it — **extract to your Desktop or a convenient location**:

    **Mac/Linux:**